chan356/chan356/README.md

-## Hello, my major is Artificial Intelligence. 👋
+## Hello, I am majoring in Artificial Intelligence.
+I look forward to working with you. 👋

 <!--
 **chan356/chan356** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.